interlegis/collective.recipe.filestorage/README.rst

 Use the github tracker:
 https://github.com/collective/collective.recipe.filestorage/issues

-Old bugs are at Launchpad:
+Some old bugs are at Launchpad: https://bugs.launchpad.net/collective.buildout/
-https://bugs.launchpad.net/collective.buildout/